getcarina/getcarina.com/_M2/_000-tutorial-101-template.md

 "This tutorial describes what Docker is and how to start using it."
 "These resources will help you get started with containers and networking."

+You are not limited to this phrasing, but ensure that the introduction adequately describes what the article is about.
 -->

 ### Prerequisites

 <!--
 List any prerequisites.
 What must users have or do in order to get started?
+Limit this section to only what the user absolutely needs to know or do to get started.

 * Software installed
 * State dependencies